Open Call.

 As a curator, you have the opportunity to create a pavilion or embassy, select your featured artists, and define your curatorial vision.

-Choose a unique and poetic title for your exhibition that does not include the words "AI", "Wrong", "Biennale" or related terms.
+Choose a unique and poetic title for your exhibition that does not include the words "AI", "Wrong", "Biennale" or related terms, nor the name of your collective or organisation.

 You may organize an open call to receive artist proposals.
 If so, you are encouraged to share the link with us for promotional support.